Ace1928/eidos-brain/README.md

 Within `labs/`, `tutorial_app.py` offers an interactive introduction to `EidosCore`.

 See `knowledge/README.md` for further guidance.
+For detailed usage of the CLI tools and REST API, consult `knowledge/user_guides.md`.

 ## Getting Started